-In 2007, Australian researchers published results of a study examining the combined effects of fish oil and exercise on weight loss.
-According to the study a combination of fish oil supplements and regular exercise can reduce body fat while also improving heart and metabolic health.
+In 2007, Australian researchers published a study examining the combined effects of fish oil and exercise on weight loss.
+According to the study, incorporating fish oil supplements and regular exercise can reduce body fat while improving heart and metabolic health.

-Two groups were studied; one was provided with fish oil supplements in their diet and the other group was not.
-During the research period the group taking fish oil registered lower triglycerides, increased HDL cholesterol, and improved blood flow.
+Two groups were studied; one was provided with fish oil supplements in their diet, and the other group was not.
+The group taking fish oil registered lower triglycerides, increased HDL cholesterol, and improved blood flow during the research period.

 Another study had test subjects undergoing a controlled diet for three weeks where fish oil was served as a substitute for visible fats like butter and cream.
 Researchers found that body fat decreased with the intake of fish oil and the test subjects also registered a marked increase in physical activity.
-They concluded that dietary fish oil reduces body fat and also stimulates the use of fatty acids for the production of energy in healthy adults.
+They concluded that dietary fish oil reduces body fat and stimulates the use of fatty acids to produce energy in healthy adults.